KE 1533 (Late Roman Amphora 1 with Dipinto) [permalink] [next]

 Amphora.
 Rounded shoulder.
 Red dipinto in large letters across upper shoulder up to turn to neck.

-Pale red to pink, more buff on exterior surface; consistently fired.
-Very fine, hard; smooth to slightly granular break.
-Very rare, tiny, white and black bits; numerous tiny golden mica visible on surface; rare, very small, rounded(?) voids.
-Kenchreai RC22?
+Pale red to pink, fired more buff on exterior surface (2-3mm).
+Slightly coarse, hard; smooth to slightly granular break, with bumpy surface texture.
+Rare to uncommon, tiny to small, white, red, and mostly black bits; tiny sparkles at surface; rare, very small, rounded(?) voids.
 Wet smoothing.
+Eastern Cilician.

 Preservation comment